skuid/picard/README.md

 ### Associations

-We can eager load associations of a model by passing in a slice of `tags.Association` in the `filterRequest` in `filterModel`.
-Picard constructs the `JOIN`s for child and parent structs that are necessary to get nested results in the filter query.
+We can eager load associations of a model by passing in a slice of `tags.Association` in the `filterRequest` for a `filterModel`.
+Picard constructs all the necessary `JOIN`s from determining relationships via picard struct tags on model fields.
+This will help you avoid making n+1 queries to grab data for relationship models.

 ```go
 type tableA struct {